Roundtrip in Hungary – 3 nights

 Day 2: Budapest – Gödöllő – Eger

 Visit the second largest Baroque Palace of the world in Gödöllő!
 The interior visit of the museum in the Palace and the tour through the garden of the Chateau give you a glimpse of times under the Austro-Hungarian Empire.
 Next, we drive to a traditional horse farm where you will be welcomed with Hungarian “Pogácsa” (salty scones) and with the national welcome drink, pálinka.
 Horsemen will take us for a Carriage Ride through the area and will invite you to a traditional Horse Show.
 Light lunch on the horse farm.
 Then we continue to Eger, considered to be a Baroque pearl of Hungary.
 Spend the afternoon with walking among the centuries-old architectural heritage (guided walk).
-Taste the famous Red Bull of Eger, among other excellent wines.
+Taste the famous Bull’s Blood of Eger, among other excellent wines.
 Wine-tasting and dinner, then overnight in a hotel in downtown Eger.

 Day 3: Eger – Hollókő – Budapest